flavorjones/nokogiri-html5-inference/README.md

 #      })
 ```

-or, if there are intermediate parent tags that need to be removed, you'll get a Nokogiri::XML::NodeSet:
+or, if there are intermediate parent tags that need to be removed, you'll get a `Nokogiri::XML::NodeSet`:

 ``` ruby
 Nokogiri::HTML5::Inference.parse("<tr><td>hello</td><td>world!</td></tr>")